Arosian-Stagg/TF2-Binds/README.md

 E = medic or help

-R = nice short or spy
+R = nice shot or spy

 F = thanks or good job